16EAGLE/getSpatialData/README.md

 ## Installation

 An operational use of this pre-beta version of getSpatialData is not recommended and not possible.
-Functions could be removed or fundamentaly changed.
+Functions could be removed or fundamentally changed.
 Documentation could be wrong or incomplete.

 To install the current pre-beta version for playing around with the concept, use `devtools`.